department-of-veterans-affairs/va-digital-services-platform-docs/content/01-introduction/00-get-started.md

 This Playbook is full of resources for teams across VA to build online applications that help Veterans get the services and benefits they deserve.

-## To find the right place dive in, identify what you want to do:
+## To find the right spot dive in, what would you like to do?

 ### [Follow steps to create a product on Vets.gov](../launch-prep/steps-to-launch)
 ### [Get code for modern VA web components and design patterns](../components/detail/colors.html)